UK tech experts · info@vividrepairs.co.uk

 Frequently Asked Questions

 The Philips 27E1N1300AM stands out for office use with its height-adjustable stand, USB-C connectivity with 65W power delivery, and built-in USB hub.
-At £119.99, it's perfect for professionals who need flexibility and connectivity.
+At this price, it's perfect for professionals who need flexibility and connectivity.

 Most Philips monitors include LowBlue mode and FlickerFree technology to reduce eye strain during long sessions.
 These features are standard across the range, from the budget 24-inch models to the premium gaming displays.